- The world is beautiful and atmospheric

 Available exclusively on Nintendo 3DS

-Samus Returns makes a fantastic first impression, setting the tone with a simple yet striking story.
+Samus Returns makes an excellent first impression, setting the tone with a simple yet striking story.
 After the Federation Force has tried and failed to eliminate an alien threat on a foreign planet, Samus Aran is sent in to finish the job.
 Her legendary reputation precedes her, being ceremoniously introduced with sweeping camera angles and a brilliantly epic musical cue.
 The opening moments gave me goosebumps, something I genuinely didn’t expect from a 3DS experience.